rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

-* Savita, A., Zika, J., Domingues, C., Marsland, S., Evans, G., Dias, F., *Holmes, R.M.* and Hogg, A.: Super Residual Circulation: a new perspective on ocean vertical heat transport.
-Submitted to the **Journal of Physical Oceanography**

 * McDougall, T., J., Barker, P.M., *Holmes, R.M.*, Pawlowicz, R., Griffies, S. and Durack, P.: [The interpretation of temperature and salinity variables in numerical ocean model output, and the